PrysPlugins/redirect-emails-on-staging/README.txt

 On a normal WordPress installation, go to the Dashboard, then to Settings > General.
 Look for the "E-mail Address" field.

 On a Multisite WordPress installation, go to the Network Dashboard, then to Settings > Network Settings.
 Look for the "Network Admin Email" field.

+= What if I forget to install this plugin when I recreate my Staging Site? =

+It is recommended to activate this plugin on your Production site.
+It won't have any affect on your Production site email, and then when you go to recreate your Staging site, it will already be activated and working.

 == Screenshots ==